-Those with one to four years of experience at the company can expect to make $48K annually on average.
 For those with five to nine years of experience, average earnings amount to about $59K per year.
-The greater proportion of employees (34 percent) report 10-19 years of experience and bring home median pay of $75K annually.
+Between the one and five year mark, median pay is approximately $49K annually.
+The greater proportion of employees (35 percent) report 10-19 years of experience and bring home median pay of about $83K per year.

 Certifications and Degrees

-When it comes to skills, Strategic Planning seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $127K per year.
-A garden variety skill at Planned Parenthood is Project Management; just under one-fifth of Planned Parenthood's people use it regularly.
-Employees also tend to round out their skills sets with People Management, Operations Management, and Fundraising.
+When it comes to skills, Strategic Planning seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $125K annually.
+Project Management also popped up often in the survey as an important skill; a little less than one-fifth of employees surveyed report using it at work.
+Some other standard skills here are People Management, Operations Management, and Budget Management.

 Benefits and Perks

-The benefits packages at Planned Parenthood can sometimes lack paid time off; 35 percent get paid vacation days, and 23 percent receive paid sick leave.
-Planned Parenthood helps its workers sock away funds for retirement, offering plans such as a 401(k) plan and a 403(b) plan.
-At Planned Parenthood, a solid majority of survey participants have health insurance, and a fair number of workers have dental coverage.
-Planned Parenthood also dishes out privileges such as life insurance, a company cell phone, and flexible hours.
+The benefits packages at Planned Parenthood can sometimes lack paid time off; 35 percent get paid vacation days, and one in five workers receive paid sick leave.
+Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a 403(b) plan.
+A large number of respondents receive health insurance, and a solid majority of workers get dental coverage.
+Some other perks are life insurance, a subsidized cell phone, and flexible hours.